Animal Planet (European TV channel)

-Ukraine and the Baltic countries still get the pan-European feed in Russian and English.
+Ukraine, CIS and the Baltic countries still get the pan-European feed in Russian and English.

 History

+The channel launched in Europe in 1997 and on 1 September 1998 it began broadcasting in the UK via the Astra Satellite and on analogue cable.
+It was on air each day from midday until midnight.

 In October 2008, Animal Planet adopted the new branding and current logo.

 In March 2009, the on-air logo changed its colour from green to white and became transparent.

 On September 4, 2012, Animal Planet improved its picture quality by increasing the resolution from 544x576 to 720x576.

 Since October 2012, all of the programming - including promos - is broadcast in Anamorphic widescreen picture format.